codio-templates/processing-demo/.guides/content/Mutability-Lab-3-a721.md

 |||info
 ## Animation File
-For the next three pages, you are going to use the `animation.pde` file.
+For the next two pages, you are going to use the `animation.pde` file.
 In the Processing window, click `File` then `Open...`.
 On the left towards the bottom of the list, click `workspace`.
 Double click on `code`, double click on `mutability`, and double click on `animation`.
 Finally, open the `animation.pde` file.

 |||